EffectsSDK/audio-effects-sdk-web/README.md

 # Audio Effects SDK - Web Integration Sample
-Add real-time AI audio denoise and echo cancellation to your product in a hour.
+Add real-time AI audio denoise to your product in a hour.

 ## Requirements